ambiennt/vt-releases/DOCUMENTATION_LITE.md

 ---

 #### Java Inventory, Input, and Movement System (Lite)

 Java Inventory, Input, and Movement System (JIIMS) overhauls the input, and input -> build action pipeline to be more continuous and precise.
 This new system borrows heavily from the mechanics of Minecraft Java Edition (MCJE).
 Here, 'build action' refers to an attack (left click) or interact (right click) input.
-Additionally, JIIMS also applies changes to packet handling to reduce some of the negative effects of latency.
+Additionally, JIIMS also applies changes to local player movement and packet handling to reduce some of the negative effects of latency.

 - MCBE has a longstanding client-side desynchronization issue where changes to equipment slots (such as which hotbar slot is selected) are not reported to the server until the next game tick.
 Because item use and other inventory transactions can occur at a higher frequency than a tick, there is a short window (up to one tick) in which the client may attempt to use an item before the server is informed of the new changes to the relevant slot.
 In that case, the server can legitimately reject the action because it does not match the server's current view of the player's equipment items.
 JIIMS addresses this issue by sending the relevant updates immediately and in-order relative to subsequent item-use actions, ensuring the server receives it before the corresponding use occurs.
 In practice, many modern servers implement their own mitigation by tolerating or reconciling this bug, so the difference may be subtle depending on the server.

 - In vanilla MCBE, certain 'simulation-tick' item-use interactions (automatically generated while interact is held, rather than from discrete input presses) are still forwarded to the server even when they are predicted to fail.
 This contributes to client/server block placement desynchronization and reduced item-use reliability on higher latency connections.
 JIIMS cancels these predicted-failure interactions to ensure only meaningful item-use actions are sent during continuous use (e.g., holding interact while placing blocks or using items).

+- The client's latency-sensitive local actor states now ignore stale server-initiated metadata corrections.
+This includes sneaking, sprinting, item use, gliding, spin attack, swimming, and crawling.
+When the server sends actor flag updates for the local player, JIIMS preserves the client's currently predicted values for these states instead of allowing the server to overwrite them with potentially delayed data.
+This reduces visible twitching and interruption on high latency connections, such as sprint/sneak jitter, crossbow charging flicker, swimming/crawling state corrections, and other short-lived state desynchronizations.
+Note: these states are preserved only for local client continuity; the server remains authoritative over whether the corresponding gameplay action is accepted.

+- The local player's hitbox and collision box are predicted client-side instead of being sourced exclusively from server metadata.
+Server updates to the local player's width, height, hitbox, and collision box metadata are ignored, while actor scale updates are still allowed.
+Instead, JIIMS updates the local collision shape directly in response to client-predicted pose changes.
+This improves consistency for movement states that depend on the player's current pose, such as sneaking, swimming, crawling, and gliding, without waiting for the server to send updated collision metadata.
+As with other JIIMS prediction changes, this affects the client's local prediction and presentation only; the server remains authoritative for gameplay and collision validation.

+- Some servers implement a server-authoritative movement speed system, in which the default movement speed, and (de)buffs from movement-related mob effects, like speed and slowness, are superfluously sent to the client.
+This can make movement speed feel delayed and occasionally unresponsive on high latency.
+To combat this, JIIMS performs client-side calculations of the local player's own movement speed and ignores server corrections.

+- The cursor position is reinitialized when the cursor is released and becomes visible.
+In vanilla MCBE, the cursor position may remain stale until the mouse is moved again, which can cause UI interactions to use an outdated cursor location.
+Reinitializing the mouse position ensures UI interactions use the correct cursor location immediately.

 ---

 #### Performance Improvements

 VT is already optimized for minimal overhead.
-There are a few zero-cost optimizations implemented to offset any performance penalties one might incur when using this mod.
-In practice, overall performance is approximately unchanged, with variation depending on hardware and configuration.
+There are a few built-in zero-cost optimizations to offset any performance penalties one might incur when using this mod.
+Additionally, several configurable features documented below can be used to further reduce rendering or processing overhead.
+In practice, overall performance is approximately unchanged by default, with variation depending on hardware and configuration.

 ---
 ---